-If you are not travelling by plane then I suggest that you have a pepper spray.
+If you are not traveling by plane then I suggest that you have pepper spray.
 I had it for years, I never used it, although I always felt more confident in scary situations.
-Also, what I learnt from my Muay Thai classes that if you are going in the dark places always hold yours keys or something similar in your hand, because if you have to hit somebody then it will be way stronger punch than without holding something.
-For my next trip I am buying a whistle, because it is small, you can carry it on the plane and it is so loud that it will definitely scare bad people away.
+Also, what I learned from my Muay Thai classes that if you are going in the dark places always hold your keys or something similar in your hand, because if you have to hit somebody then it will be way stronger punch than without holding something.
+For my next trip, I am buying a whistle, because it is small, you can carry it on the plane and it is so loud that it will definitely scare bad people away.

 9. Don’t tell everybody that you travel alone

-You do not need to show how bad ass you are travelling alone by telling all the strangers about it.
-I personally even lie sometimes to people who I met while travelling.
+You do not need to show how badass you are traveling alone by telling all the strangers about it.
+I personally even lie sometimes to people who I met while traveling.
 Usually, I just say that I have a friend in the city with whom I am visiting tomorrow or something like that.
 Use your gut instincts about any new people you meet.
 Also, try to always stay in a public place with a new acquaintance.

 10. Social media

-Think before you post it, especially in real time when you travel solo.
+Think before you post it, especially in a real-time when you travel solo.

 11. Never look lost

 Always, always look confident, no matter how lost you are.
 Also, do not look for directions in the middle of the street, I personally go to some cafe or even to the toilet, then check the map and continue my trip.
 You do not need that extra attention which you will get if you’ll check your phone all the time.
 If I am super lost then I just open Google maps, put earphones and confidently listen to the directions.
 It looks like I am listening to music